How Quickly Can I Get to Sub 40 Minutes for a 10k Run?

 3) Combine the two tips above in a sound running program.

 You have established a good running routine.
 Going sub-40 is a worthy goal but will require a focused effort.
-There is no escaping that you need to do more running and work harder.
+There is no escaping that you need to do more running and work a lot harder.

 Clearly there is an elite and sub-elite group of runners who can run sub-40 10k on limited mileage and work.
 That's not us.
 We need to work hard for these types of achievements!